 Having been briefly introduced to linocutting in my last term at school, I was interviewed for a place at Norwich School of Art.
 The wood engraver Geoffrey Wales looked at my initial print and pronounced that I would study linocutting as a craft.
 With those few words, he mapped out my artistic life.

 On leaving art school in the late 1950s I had to devise a method of printing without the services of a press.
 Surprisingly, the answer came in the form of my tobacco tin.
 I found I could use the base of this as a burnishing tool – a method I still employ to this day.

-H.J. produced his first editioned print in 1958 inspired by the closure of his local railway.
-He was determined to try and record the scene.
-This work set the style of subject matter that he would later choose – the disappearing railway, old houses and streets about to make way for the developer, and what was to become his main inspiration, the declining fishing industry.
+I produced my first editioned print in 1958 inspired by the closure of my local railway.
+I was determined to try and record the scene.
+This work set the style of subject matter that I would later choose – the disappearing railway, old houses and streets about to make way for the developer, and what was to become my main inspiration, the declining fishing industry.

 Email: For our artists privacy & reduce Spam, please contact H.J Jackson via our web form.